 Your last step here is to add color to the soil!
 First, start by filling it in with a gray tone.

 Wait for the gray to dry slightly (~3 minutes), then use a small paintbrush to add dots of black to the gray.
-Since the gray is semi-moist, the black should blend in just the right amount!
+Since the gray is semi-moist, the black will blend in just the right amount.

-Thanks very much for reading, and have an amazing, artistic weekend!
+Thanks very much for reading, and enjoy making this happy little project!